aodn/data-access-service/README.md

 aodn_cloud_optimised = { git = "https://github.com/aodn/aodn_cloud_optimised.git", branch = "main" }
 ```

-## Run the app
+## Run the app with Docker

-1. You can use startServer.sh to run the app, this will create a docker image and run the image for you
+Use startServer.sh to run the app, this will create a docker image and run the image for you

+## Run the app for development

-2. You can also run via python run.py, it is better you start it with a good IDE like Pycham
+Run via python run.py, it is better you start it with a good IDE like Pycham

 ### Profile
 > You can use the following profile, set an environment variable call PROFILE